 While some tournaments such as the Queensland Open and the Mornington Open offer the same prize money for the Women's Singles event, most don't.

-To my knowledge the Brisbane Table Tennis Open is the most lucrative club tournament this year.
-This year the Brisbane Open has on offer an Open Singles purse of $2,000 (cash and prizes).
+To my knowledge, the Brisbane Table Tennis Open is the most lucrative club tournament this year.
+This year the Brisbane Open has on offered an Open Singles purse of $2,000 (cash and prizes).
 The women's event gets equal prize money.
 Click here for more info about the Brisbane Open.